petabi/sniffles/README.md

 To install:
   1. Go to the Top-level directory.
-  2. Type `python3.x setup.py install`
+  2. Type `python3.x setup.py install`.
   3. This will install the application to your system.

 Install Notes: